LightLinks/RESTFUL_APi_practice/README.md

 OPENAI_API_KEY="YOUR-API-KEY"
 OPENAI_ORGANIZATION="YOUR-ORGANIZATION"
 ~~~~
 ⚠️ OpenAI strongly recommends developers of client-side applications proxy requests through a separate backend service to keep their API key safe.
-API keys can access and manipulate customer billi
+API keys can access and manipulate customer billing, usage, and organizational data, so it's a significant risk to [expose](https://nshipster.com/secrets/) them.

+Create a `OpenAIKit.Client` using a httpClient and confi